noirotm/flvmeta/README.md

 FLVMeta is provided "as is" with no warranty.
-The exact terms under which you may use and (re)distribute this program are detailed in the GNU General Public License, in the file COPYING.
+The exact terms under which you may use and (re)distribute this program are detailed in the GNU General Public License, in the file [LICENSE.md](LICENSE.md).

-See the files AUTHORS and THANKS for a list of authors and other contributors.

-See the file INSTALL for compilation and installation instructions.

 See the file NEWS for a description of major changes in this release.